Land registration (Scots law): First registration

 Under s.48 of the Land Registration (Scotland) Act 2012, any new disposition transferring ownership must now be recorded in the Land Register.
 From 1 April 2016, creation of a standard security will also trigger transfer onto the Land Register.
-Further regulations by the Scottish Ministers will prescribe other deeds that will trigger movement onto the Land Register.
+Further regulations by Scottish Ministers will prescribe other deeds that will trigger movement onto the Land Register.

 Some deeds are still recordable in the General Register of Sasines, including: